eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/s-certificate-transparancy.md

 impractical depending on how large the logs grow in practice.

-**Question 3:** If the complete log is publicly visible, does this pose any vulnerability, e.g. subdomains?
-Here is an example of a CT log for the Swedish Tax Authority https://crt.sh/?q=skatteverket.se that is publicly available.
+**Question 3:** If the complete log is publicly visible, does this pose any threat?

 It should be noted that Web PKI CT logs are already used by malicious entities for detecting new domains (see for example, Kondracki et al. "Uninvited Guests:
 Analyzing the Identity and Behavior of Certificate Transparency Bots", in Usenix Security, 2022)

 **Question 4** How should a malicious log entry be handled in the context of Certificate Transparency?

 It is important to recognize that **Certificate Transparency (CT) logs do not prevent the issuance or logging of malicious certificates**.
 Instead, their